-DESCRIPTION Proactively allocate loading, short-term parking, and bike corrals based on demand.
+STRATEGY DESCRIPTION Supplement the request-based Color Curb Program with proactive curb space allocation Proactively allocate loading, short-term parking, and bike corrals based on demand.
 Encourage non-fronting businesses to apply for color curb, and develop taxi stand criteria.
-Implement loading zone design standards, relocate and combine zones to maximize utility, and consider surrounding land uses when designing zones.
-Extend hours at loading zones to nights and weekends when warranted, and allocate resources to adjust enforcement staffing at these hours.
-Extending parking meter hours into the evening and on Sunday would help reduce double parking and circling.
-Remove contractor meter payment exemption from yellow meters and consider permit program for parcel delivery Pursue state legislation to remove disabled placard exemption from green zone time limits, standardize 15 minute time limit, extend hours where warranted, and implement clearer paint and signage.
-Create more dual-use zones and standardize the curb treatment and signage.
-Prioritize enforcement of the most harmful violations and proactively cite for misuse of loading zones.
-Develop standard designs and templates for common parking regulations and install pole signage wherever possible.
-Publicize rule allowing passenger loading in yellow zones, remove yellow curb paint from truck zones, and encourage loading across driveways when no alternative is available.
-Examine feasibility of curb pricing and other potential revenue sources.
-Adopt a policy to avoid creating new "flag stops" and gradually replace with bus zones.
+Right-size loading zones according to context Implement loading zone design standards, relocate and combine zones to maximize utility, and consider surrounding land uses when designing zones.
+Increase evening and weekend parking and loading regulations Extend hours at loading zones to nights and weekends when warranted, and allocate resources to adjust enforcement staffing at these hours.
+Consider extending parking meter hours to evenings and Sundays Extending parking meter hours into the evening and on Sunday would help reduce double parking and circling.
+Improve utility of yellow zones Remove contractor meter payment exemption from yellow meters and consider permit program for parcel delivery Improve utility of green zones Pursue state legislation to remove disabled placard exemption from green zone time limits, standardize 15 minute time limit, extend hours where warranted, and implement clearer paint and signage.
+Expand the use of loading zones that vary based on time of day Create more dual-use zones and standardize the curb treatment and signage.
+Pursue safety and accessibility through parking enforcement Prioritize enforcement of the most harmful violations and proactively cite for misuse of loading zones.
+Standardize loading signage Develop standard designs and templates for common parking regulations and install pole signage wherever possible.
+Clarify locations where passenger loading is permitted Publicize rule allowing passenger loading in yellow zones, remove yellow curb paint from truck zones, and encourage loading across driveways when no alternative is available.
+Study pricing to address curb use impacts Examine feasibility of curb pricing and other potential revenue sources.
+Reduce the use of Muni "flag stops" and develop guidelines for when they are permitted Adopt a policy to avoid creating new "flag stops" and gradually replace with bus zones.
 Develop guidelines for when a bus zone is required.